Real Cost of China Sourcing: Hidden Costs & Fees

 Many buyers new to packaging approach it as a kind of afterthought—something you worry about when your product is "ready."
 Because innovative, distinctive packaging is our business, we know that the right packaging can make the difference in preserving quality, in packing and transportation costs, and, above all, the crucial point-of-sale impact of your product.
 Packaging is about your brand and the impression it makes not once but every time.

-For example, even after you locate and vet a supplier in China, there is a lead-time of 8-12 weeks (in ordinary times”) between placing an order and receiving your goods.
-Today, though, given the impact of COVID-19 restrictions and delays at U.S. and international ports of entry, shipping time may add 45 days, or, in the worst case, as much as 75 days.
-We can hope that this situation clears up, in due course, but given the long-term politics of U.S.-China relations, another crisis cannot be ruled out.
+For example, even after you locate and vet a supplier in China, there is a lead-time of 8-12 weeks (in ordinary times") between placing an order and receiving your goods if you decide to go with China sourcing.
+Today, though, given delays at U.S. and international ports of entry, shipping time may add 45 days, or, in the worst case, as much as 75 days.
+We can hope that this situation clears up, in due course, but given the long-term politics of U.S. - China relations, another crisis cannot be ruled out.

 Many Chinese are ardent businessmen, who work to accommodate their buyers, but a significant language barrier remains.
 You will not only deal with the sales representative who takes your order (and gives you that "price" you love) but, as questions arise about shipping, insurance, production, costs and billing, and, yes, packaging, communication becomes, as we know, the key to efficiency, quality, and a good supplier-buyer relationship.
 All this depends upon coping not once but over and over again with the challenge of communication.